-2011 Norway Attacks, 2A 2nd Amendment, accidental racism, Alice Ruiz, Anders Behring Breivik, Angrette McCloskey, Ashby Stage, Bay Area theatre, Berkeley, Berkeley CA, Berkeley California, Brady Brophy-Hilton, Caleb Cabrera, Caz Family Chorus, Daniel Alley, Dave Möschler, David Greig, Dylann Storm Roof, East Bay, gun laws, gun nut, gun sense, gun violence, hoodie, independent theatre, indie theatre, institutional racism, Jake Rodriguez, James McGregor, Jessica Palopoli, Joey Postil, Julia McNeal, Kieran Beccia, Leigh Rondon-Davis, Lesbian, LGBTQ, LGBTQ theatre, Lisa Quoresimo, mass shooting, mental illness, Molly Stewart-Cohn, NRA National Rifle Association, Oslo, progressive politics, PTSD Post Traumatic Stress Disorder, race relations in America, racism, Scottish playwright, second amendment, Shaunna Vella, shoot to kill, Shotgun Players, Susannah Martin, The Events, theatre, Theatre review, Utøya, White privilege, White Supremacy, whitelash, Wolfgang Wachalovsky, Workers Youth League (AUF)
+2011 Norway Attacks, 2A 2nd Amendment, accidental racism, Alice Ruiz, Anders Behring Breivik, Angrette McCloskey, Ashby Stage, based on a true story, based on true events, Bay Area theatre, Berkeley, Berkeley CA, Berkeley California, Berkeley theatre, Brady Brophy-Hilton, Caleb Cabrera, casual racism, Caz Family Chorus, Daniel Alley, Dave Möschler, David Greig, Dylann Storm Roof, East Bay, everyday racism, gun laws, gun nut, gun sense, gun violence, hoodie, hypocrisy, independent theatre, indie theatre, institutional racism, Jake Rodriguez, James McGregor, Jessica Palopoli, Joey Postil, Julia McNeal, Kieran Beccia, Leigh Rondon-Davis, Lesbian, LGBTQ, LGBTQ theatre, Lisa Quoresimo, mass shooting, mental illness, Molly Stewart-Cohn, NRA National Rifle Association, Oslo, post-racial America, progressive politics, PTSD Post Traumatic Stress Disorder, race relations in America, racial politics, racial profiling, racial stereotypes, racism, roman à clef, Scottish playwright, second amendment, SFThtr, Shaunna Vella, shoot to kill, Shotgun Players, Susannah Martin, The Events, theater review, theatre, Theatre review, Utøya, White privilege, White Supremacy, whitelash, Wolfgang Wachalovsky, Workers Youth League (AUF)

 “It’s very dramatic when two people come together to work something out.
 It’s easy to take a gun and annihilate your opposition, but what is really exciting to me is to see people with differing views come together and finally respect each other.”